adult congenital heart disease Dubai

 2. Blood vessel defects

-- Pulmonary Artery Stenosis: A condition where the pulmonary artery is narrowed, restricting blood flow from the heart to the lungs.
+- Pulmonary Artery Stenosis: The condition occurs when the pulmonary artery is partially blocked, reducing the amount of blood that reaches the lungs.

 3. Heart valve defects